2020-byte/bamboo_forest_web/README.md

 > When web is redirected, netlify can not read where to start page (I guess because it is maden by react, will try netlify.toml or _redirects)

-> Comments, bookmarks, likes, and the number of views of post functions are not implemented on the server.
+> Additional functions other than CRUD are not implemented on the server.
 Will be implemented after refactoring the client code.
 ***
 ## Purpose and plan of this project